HONOR-X7c-ADS

 Designer | Arhon Macaraig

-Being honest with her expectations for the pageant, she confesses that if she doesn’t win, she doesn’t consider it as a loss.
-What matters to her is that both her story and her message resonate with a lot of people.
-Only by then that she knows, she has fulfilled her purpose.
+Being candid about her expectations for the pageant, she admits that if she doesn’t win, she won’t view it as a loss.
+What truly matters to her is that her story and message resonate with others.

 Even if I don’t win, if I can make an impact, if I can help one person to get out of the pressure, to prevent them from doing anything, and just for them to be inspired, then I feel like I’m accomplished.
 I feel happy because every single life matters.
 If I was that girl when I was seventeen and I was lost, and I felt insecure about my life, my weight, my body.
 If one girl would have inspired me the way I want to inspire, it would be enough.